kg583/5MAT/6MAT/README.md

 Breaking is the central tool for almost all control flow in 5MAT.
 Though 6MAT provides additional abstractions, it's mostly breaks all the way down, which dictates the legality of certain argument combinations.
 In particular, peeking is *not* permitted in any break instruction.

 #### `BREAK`
-Break out of the current block.
+Break out of the current scope.
 The tape pointer is unaltered.

 #### `BRFF`
 Read a character from the tape and break if it is `\f`.